Andrejs1979/games-neltify/src/pages/index.md

     side: left
     text: >-
       No more waisting time at the dealership.
 No more price haggling.
-Just choose and pick the cars you love and your personal CARAGENTS Concierge will take care of everything for you.
+Just choose and pick the cars you love and your personal CARAGENTS will take care of everything for you.
     title: Next generation car shopping experience
 final: